...

 share your delicious take!

-A domino potato is a dish made from thinly sliced potatoes stacked like dominoes and baked until crisp on the edges and tender inside.
+A Crispy Garlic Domino Potatoes is a dish made from thinly sliced potatoes stacked like dominoes and baked until crisp on the edges and tender inside.

 How to make the perfect garlic potatoes?